CartelProject/csak/README.md

 ![CSAK](/assets/screenshot.png)

 ### In The Future
-- Fix a bug where the script hangs due to process not completeing in time.
+- Fix a bug where the script hangs due to process not completing in time.
 Do not worry, if it hangs, DO NOT CANCEL THE SCRIPT OR FORCE CLOSE, OR IT MIGHT BRICK YOUR DEVICE IN THE PROCESS.
 Let the script complete, and check the terminal for progress.
 - Will add support for automatic TWRP downloading and flashing depending on the codename

 ##### If you like my work, please consider donating!